Frimley Health NHS Foundation Trust: History

 The Trust became Frimley Health NHS Foundation Trust on 1 October 2014 when it acquired the neighbouring Heatherwood and Wexham Park Hospitals NHS Foundation Trust (HWPH) under a mutually agreed arrangement supported by the local healthcare community, the Department of Health and NHS England, aimed at improving standards at HWPH after it was placed into special measures by the Care Quality Commission.

 Leadership

-The Trust is led by a Trust Board consisting of 7 executive and 8 non-executive directors.
-Pradip Patel has been the Chair since 2016.
-Neil Dardis has been chief executive (CEO) since March 2018, having succeeded Sir Andrew Morris.
+The Trust is led by a Trust Board consisting of 8 executive and 9 non-executive directors.
+Bryan Ingleby has been the Chair since 2023.
+Lance McCarthy has been chief executive (CEO) since August 2024.
 The Board acts in a unitary fashion.
-In addition to the CEO, the executive team consists of the medical director, chief of nursing and midwifery, finance director, chief operating officer, director of digital and transformation and a director of human resources and facilities.
+In addition to the CEO, the executive team consists of the Deputy CEO, Chief Medical Officer, Chief of nursing and midwifery, Chief Financial Officer, Chief Operating Officer, Chief People Officer and Chief Strategy Officer.
 All are full voting members.